Sravani505/INTEGRATION-WITH-PYTHON-OR-R/README.md

 # INTEGRATION-WITH-PYTHON-OR-R

-# Power BI Task 4 – Python Integration

-This repository contains the deliverables for **Task 4: Integration with Python or R** as part of the internship at **CODTECH IT SOLUTIONS PRIVATE LIMITED**.

-## 🔍 Task Objective
-Use Python or R scripts within Power BI to perform advanced data analysis or visualizations.

 ## 👤 Internship Details
 - **Company Name:** CODTECH IT SOLUTIONS PRIVATE LIMITED
 - **Intern Name:** Sravani
 - **Intern ID:** CT06DN1171